 About Washington University

-This is our 10th season hosting summer camps in St. Louis, MO at our Washington University location.
-We strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).
+At our summer camps in St. Louis held at Washington University, we strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential technology education to foster STEM skill development.
 Our popular Washington University summer day camps and overnight camps are among a handful of elite summer camps located in St. Louis, MO.

 Founded by St. Louisans in 1853, this prestigious 169-acre hilltop campus features predominantly collegiate Gothic architecture, including a number of buildings on the National Register of Historic Places.
 The award winning author T.S.
 Eliot is among 23 Nobel Prize winners who are members of Wash U's alumni.
 The University also boasts 23 Rhodes Scholars to date.